Infineon/btsdk-peer-apps-ble/README.md

 ### Overview

-This directory contains peer apps for Bluetooth Low Energy (LE) apps.
-App included are:
+This directory contains the HelloClient peer app for use with Bluetooth&#174; Low Energy (LE) embedded apps, specifically the Hello Sensor embedded LE BTSDK app.
+Together they demonstrate LE Vendor Specific Device communication.
+Binaries and source code are included.

-* hello_sensor<br/>
-    * Peer app for use with the hello_sensor embedded LE app.
-Supported OS - Android and Windows<br/>
+Supported OS: Android and Windows<br/>